-Students will commence the M.A. thesis under the supervision of their faculty advisor.
 The thesis often grows out of and amplifies readings and research undertaken in an ongoing graduate seminar, but it may also represent a separate project independent of existing courses.
 In either case, students will meet regularly with the advisor on a mutually agreed upon schedule (generally about once every two weeks).
-In the early meetings, students will work with their advisors to formulate a topic, identify research sources, develop a bibliography, and plan a schedule of research and writing.
+In the early meetings, students will work with their advisors to formulate a topic, identify research resources, develop a bibliography, and plan a schedule of research and writing.
 Should it happen that the student's topic is remote from the advisor's area of expertise and that a more appropriate advisor is available, a change of advisor may be made, upon application to the DGS.
 Such a change will not, however, alter the deadlines for submitting and defending the thesis.

 Reading, research, and writing of the thesis will be undertaken within the course framework.
-The full-time student will register for three credits of Independent Research (American Studies 695) and three credits of Thesis Preparation (AMST 700) in both the fall and spring terms.
-Part-time students should consult regularly with the DGS, Program Administrator, and their advisors to determine the best path to completing their course requirements and credits.
+The full-time student will register for three credits of Independent Research (AMST 695) and three credits of Thesis Preparation (AMST 700) in both the fall and spring terms.
+Part-time students should consult regularly with the DGS, the PA, and their advisors to determine the best path to completing their course requirements and credits.